-Jesus often used illustrations from daily life to explain God’s plan for creation in terms people could understand.
-The people of biblical times lived in an agrarian culture where they farmed the land and raised animals for food and sacrifices.
-Whether or not we live on a farm, the stories Jesus told related to timeless truths that are still relevant to us today.
-Through these parables we learn about how the kingdom of God grows within our hearts.
+Jesus often used everyday illustrations to reveal God’s plan in ways people could easily understand.
+In biblical times, many lived in an agrarian society—farming the land and raising animals for food and worship.
+Even if we don’t live on farms today, the stories Jesus told communicate timeless truths that still speak to us.
+Through His parables, we discover how the kingdom of God takes root and grows in our hearts.

 Plant